uplift-delivery/katas/insurance/insurance-claim-kata.md

 - A valid claim results in a payout equal to `amountClaimed - deductible`
 - The payout cannot exceed the policy’s coverage limit
-- If the remaining balance is less than zero, payout is $0
+- If the result of amountClaimed - deductible (remaining balance) is zero or negative, the payout is $0
 - Store the payout decision with a reason code

 ---